vitalie-vrabie/psvmtools/README.md

 **Version:** 1.0.0
 **Product Name:** PSHVTools (PowerShell Hyper-V Tools)
 **Module Name:** vmbak
-**Commands:** `vmbak` or `vm-bak`
+**Commands:** `hvbak` or `hv-bak`
 **License:** MIT

 ---

 ## ??
 What is PSHVTools?

 PSHVTools is a professional PowerShell module for backing up Hyper-V virtual machines.
-It provides the `vmbak` and `vm-bak` cmdlets for automated, parallel VM backups with checkpoint support and 7-Zip compression.
+It provides the `hvbak` and `hv-bak` cmdlets for automated, parallel VM backups with checkpoint support and 7-Zip compression.

 ### Key Features:
 - ??
 Live VM backups using Production checkpoints